sal55/langs/cthings/candm.md

 # define STREQ(s1, s2) ((strcmp (s1, s2) == 0))
 ````
 Seems to me that someone else thinks this is a good idea!

-### Update

-Since the above was written, some M features have been dropped or have changed.
-They include:

-* 128-bit support
-* Arbitrary number bases for integer and float literals.
-I still have base 2 and 16, and arbitrary bases 2-16 can still be used for printing
-* Regarding (40), mixing signed and unsigned, M has changed, arguably becoming even simpler: *all* combinations are evaluated as `i64` except for `u64 op u64` which is done as `u64`.

-### So, Does C Do Anything Better?